0x8000-0000/mpscq/README.rst

   contention to the allocator, if all the nodes that transit the queue are dynamically allocated.

-* Thus custom allocators are needed, for managing the data elements as well as the nodes.
-The allocators have allocate / release methods which can also be implemented lock-free with the help of per-thread local pools.
+* However, a "release" after the consumer is done with the node back to the thread that queued the message can be implemented with a simple "push" operation.

 Prerequisites
 =============